Rat Bait (Rodenticide) Toxicity

 Wild rats and mice are a household problem for many of us.
 Baits are commonly left in strategic places to reduce the population, but if they are left in places that our beloved pets have access to them serious health risks can occur.
 Rodenticides are chemical and compounds that affect blood clotting once ingested.
 They come in forms such as pellets or blocks, and are often brightly coloured.
 Common colours are green, blue or red.
 Rodenticide toxicity is common in dogs, as they seem to find the formulations surprisingly tasty!
 Cats sometimes eat the baits as well, although not as commonly as dogs.

-There are many different types of rodenticide, but they all cause similar effects.
+There are many types of rodenticide, but they all cause similar effects.
 Rodenticides block the action of the enzyme that regenerates Vitamin K. Vitamin K is a key factor in producing some of the clotting factors in the ‘clotting cascade’.

 The signs of rodenticide toxicity can range from very subtle changes early in the disease, to very drastic events.
 Some people first notice changes in their pets faeces, as they can appear blue or green from the pigment in the baits (depending on the type of bait eaten).
 Other signs can be fresh blood in faeces, blood in urine, a cough or lethargic behaviour.
 In severe cases, the animal can collapse, cough up blood, have difficultly breathing, or vomit blood.
 Some cases can present with a distended abdomen or painful abdomen.
 Often their gums will appear pale pink or white.